pytorch/text/examples/BERT/README.md

 The result ppl of mlm_task is 18.97899 for the test set.
 The result loss of ns_task is 0.05446 for the test set.

+We also add support to use SentencePiece for processing the string text data.
+Please note that the vocabulary in the SentencePiece case is different from the previous one.
+So you have to train the model from scratch.
+    python mlm_task.py --epochs 1 --spm-path '.data/text_unigram_25000.model'
+    python ns_task.py --epochs 1 --spm-path '.data/text_unigram_25000.model'

 ## Fine-tune pre-trained BERT for question-answer task

 With SQuAD dataset, the pre-trained BERT is used for question-answer task: